Home

 Kate Roberts

-Rebecca Catharine "Kate" Warner was born in January 1862 in Fairfield County, OH, the daughter of Benjamin and Nancy Jane (Bateson) Warner.
+Rebecca Catharine "Kate" Warner -- her middle name also spelled "Kathryn" -- was born on Jan.
+26, 1862 in Millersport, Fairfield County, OH, the daughter of Benjamin and Nancy Jane (Bateson) Warner.

 In 1869, when Kate was a young girl, she and her parents and siblings left Ohio and ventured westward on an overland voyage to Illinois.
 On the trip, said the Arcola (IL) Record-Herald, "the family was fording a river in their wagon, when the couple's three-year-old daughter, Katherine, who was sleeping [in] the rear of the wagon, rolled out and fell into the water.
 Her father rescued her from the water and laid the child on Mrs. Warner's lap, who succeeded in reviving her."
 The awful memory stayed with the mother for the rest of her life.